 Where & How Can I Sell?

 Etsy is a marketplace for creatives to sell handmade goods, whether physical or digital.
-Etsy is certainly more popular in the US, however, they are putting more efforts into marketing the platform more heavily in other countries such as the UK.
+Etsy is certainly more popular in the US, however, they are putting more effort into marketing the platform more heavily in other countries such as the UK.
 It is a platform that can be used worldwide, but when buying and selling physical goods across the world you just need to factor in shipping costs and delivery times.

 How do I do this?

-When customers place an order for a print, I send that order to a printer I work with in the UK and they print, package and send the print to my customer on my behalf (this is called dropshipping).
+When customers place an order for a print, I send that order to a printer I work with in the UK and they print, package and send the print to my customer on my behalf (this is called drop shipping).

 In this way, I do not have to have any physical stock and I don’t have to be in a specific location to make this business model work.
 I just need an internet connection.